canonical/ubuntu-boards-documentation/how-to/starfive-visionfive-2.rst

 Boot source selection
 =====================

-The Milk-V Mars board can boot firmware from SPI flash, microSD card, eMMC, or UART.
+The StarFive VisionFive 2 board can boot firmware from SPI flash, microSD card, eMMC, or UART.
 The boot source is selected via DIP switches.

 ======  ======  ============
 GPIO01  GPIO00  Boot Source